hamfz/battleship_react/README.md

 - No dependencies / libraries other than React
 - Attempt to keep things functional

+#### Use Instructions
+Tested on Mac OSX Chrome (v64).
+Start local server and follow game steps.

 #### Comments
 Opted for less modular components in favor of simplicity in an effort to avoid  many layers of data flow/event bubbling since `App.js` is handling the main game state.